jeffschwartz/preamble/preamble.2.0.md

 .
 ```

-### Running Headless
+### Running Headless With PhantomJS

+<p class="warning">Please note that Preamble requires PhantomJS v2.0.0 or better.</p>
+<p class="warning">Please note that if you are installing the PhantomJS v2 _binary_ distribution on a Mac you may need to follow the directions given <a href="https://github.com/ariya/phantomjs/issues/12900#issuecomment-74073057" target="_blank">here</a>.</p>
-Beginning with v1.0.6 you can run tests with Preamble headless using [PhantomJS](http://phantomjs.org).
+Beginning with v2 you can run _headless_ tests with Preamble using <a href="http://phantomjs.org" target="_blank">PhantomJS</a> v2.
 The following example assumes that you already have PhantomJS installed and that it can be found on the path.

 1. Open up a terminal and change to your test's root folder.
-2. From the command line enter "phantomjs javascripts/phantom-runner.js index.html".
+2. From the command line enter "path/to/phantomjs javascripts/phantom-runner.js index.html".